-NEW YORK (PRWEB) – According to a recent survey conducted on behalf of APCOR – The Portuguese Cork Association, 88 percent of the world’s top wines as selected by Wine Spectator in 2015, 2016 and 2017 are sealed with cork closures.
-The survey also revealed that 92 percent of red wines and 74 percent of white wines selected in the last three years were sealed with cork closures.
+NEW YORK (PRWEB) – According to a recent survey conducted on behalf of 100% Cork and APCOR (The Portuguese Cork Association), 91 percent of the world’s top wines selected by Wine Spectator in 2021 are sealed with cork closures.
+The survey also revealed that of the 33 domestic wines selected, 31 were sealed with cork (94 percent), while 60 of the 67 imported wines that made the Wine Spectator list were also sealed with cork closures (89.5 percent).

-“Given the incredible natural properties of cork, it makes sense that the majority of the best wines from around the world are sealed with cork,” says Carlos de Jesus, Operational Director of the InterCork program of APCOR.
-“Its lightness, elasticity, carbon sequestration, and ability to provide consistent oxygen transfer to help with the aging process, are just a few of corks characteristics.”
+“Given the incredible natural properties of cork, it makes sense that the majority of the best wines from around the world are sealed with cork,” says Carlos de Jesus, operational director of the InterCork program of APCOR.
+“Its lightness, elasticity, carbon sequestration, and ability to provide consistent oxygen transfer to help with wine’s evolution, are just a few of cork’s characteristics.”

-The information collected in this survey was conducted through individual phone calls and emails to the wineries, importers, and distributors listed in Wine Spectator’s Top 100 List of 2015, 2016 and 2017.
+The information collected in this survey was conducted through individual phone calls and emails to the wineries, importers and distributors listed in Wine Spectator’s Top 100 List of 2021.

-For more information about APCOR, visit http://www.apcor.pt/en/ and http://www.100percentcork.org.
-You can follow APCOR on Facebook, Twitter, and Instagram.
-For questions about APCOR, please contact Krisna Bharvani of Colangelo & Partners.
+For more information about APCOR, visit http://www.apcor.pt and http://www.100percentcork.org.
+You can follow APCOR and the 100% Cork campaign on Facebook, Twitter, and Instagram.
+For questions about APCOR, please contact Augustus Weed or Leah Isenberg at Colangelo & Partners.